zandegran/Wifi_Dimmer-Arduino/README.md

 [Modifying KODI Kymaps](http://kodi.wiki/view/HOW-TO:Modify_keymaps)

 **Yes, I use my TV remote to control brightness.:smile:
-Also you can turn on the lights when a video is stopped or paused and turn off when played or resumed.
+Also, you can turn on the lights when a video is stopped or paused and turn off when played or resumed.
 I used 'Kodi Callbacks' plugin to do this.**